-Master Gardeners identify plant problems and plant pests and recommend solutions to manage them at our diagnosis clinic.
+The WSU Master Gardeners diagnosis team identifies plant problems and plant pests and recommends solutions to manage them, as well as our gardens and landscaping.

 - include the plant name, age, growing conditions, and symptoms, and include as much information about the plant as possible

 - some questions are more complex than others and are better addressed in a discussion and with a sample of the plant.
 We may recommend you call or visit us during clinic hours.

 Telephone: Call us at the Extension office at 509-667-6540 and leave a message and telephone number.

 Do you want to learn more about xeric plants suitable for our area, fire- resistant options, the benefits of drip irrigation, which mulch to use, the best time to fertilize or water your plants, or how to prune your roses, shrubs and trees?
 Master Gardeners have experience and technical resources to answer your questions.
 We can find information–often printable online–on care of specific plants.

 Apple, cherry and pear production is a major industry in our area.
 Learn why to buy these fruits locally rather than grow your own.
 If you grow these trees, learn which sprays to use and when to apply them to avoid problems that could endanger the local fruit industry.